Microsoft Performance Standard

 A quick example…

-Although there is a greater operating cost associated with maintaining Direct-bill status, there is also a larger revenue opportunity, in the form of margin percentages.
+Although there is a greater operating cost associated with maintaining CSP direct bill partner status, there is also a larger recurring revenue opportunity, in the form of margin percentages.
 This structure incentivizes those who are motivated to scale their business quickly, enabling them to earn greater revenue as they add more clients.
-Those who think of the CSP business as an opportunity and invest in the infrastructure and systems can realize the scale and better margins to fuel growth.
+Those who think of the subscription business as an opportunity and invest in the infrastructure and systems can realize the scale and better margins to fuel growth.

 As you can see from this chart, there is an initial upfront cost, but your breakeven is achieved when you reach about 25 clients.
-This calculation assumes about 25 users per client and the strategic investments outlined in Table 1.
-What’s more, is this your revenue at this number of clients and users would generate $300,000 in revenue, fulfilling the requirement to maintain Direct-bill status.
+This calculation assumes about 25 users per client and the strategic investments outlined in Operating Cost Table 1.
+What’s more, is this your revenue at this number of clients and users would generate $300,000 in revenue, fulfilling the requirement to maintain CSP direct bill partner status.

 - If your CSP footprint is small and recurring revenue is not a growth area for you, you shouldn’t be in the direct program, it just doesn’t make much financial sense.